 - Spanish: firstname.lastname@example.org

-Online placement exams for incoming freshmen will be available from May 20th, 2019 until August 28th, 2019.
-You are encouraged to take the exam by July 15th, which will help you and your advisor plan your fall semester courses prior to registration on July 31 and August 2, 2019.
+Online placement exams for incoming students will be available from May 12th until August 22, 2023.
+You are encouraged to take the exam by July 15th, which will help you and your advisor plan your fall semester courses prior to registration in August.

 Arabic, Classical Greek, Latin, and Russian

 Exemption from the Exam

-If you have had no prior study of a foreign language, or have studied a language not offered at Lewis and Clark (e.g., Italian), you may begin your study of any foreign language taught at Lewis and Clark at the 101 level.
+If you have had no prior study of a foreign language, or have studied a language not offered at Lewis & Clark (e.g., Italian), you may begin your study of any foreign language taught at Lewis & Clark at the 101 level.
 In this case, you are exempted from taking a Language Placement Exam.